-Restrictions on participation or control - For actions related to EU strategic assets, interests, autonomy or security, topics may limit participation to legal entities established in EU Member States only or in EU Member States and specific associated or non-associated third countries.
-In addition, in order to guarantee the protection of the strategic interests of the EU and its Member States, topics may also exclude the participation of legal entities directly or indirectly controlled from non-associated third countries (or make their participation subject to specific conditions).
+Restrictions on participation or control - For actions related to EU strategic assets, interests, autonomy or security, the specific topic conditions may limit participation to legal entities established only in EU Member States or in EU Member States and specific associated or non-associated third countries.
+In addition, for duly justified and exceptional reasons, to guarantee protection of the strategic interests of the EU and its Member States, the specific call conditions may also exclude the participation of legal entities directly or indirectly controlled by non-eligible third countries or by legal entities of non-eligible third countries (or make their participation subject to specific conditions), in line with Article 22(5) of the Horizon Europe Regulation.
+In this case, the eligible countries will be identified in the specific call conditions.